 It’s going on with a few right now like Bed Bath and so I’m curious to see how it goes.
 Yeah, I’m gonna track it.

-Yeah, the thing that the things that I the thing that I would say the one thing that you didn’t touch on that I would say about Vegas that I was it was really interesting was retailer optimism.
-Notwithstanding it wasn’t a great quarter was through the roof.
-Their optimism was through the roof like people who are selling things in physical real estate’s their optimism, whether it’s a healthcare service or a sharp their optimism through the roof.
+Yeah, the thing that, the things that I would say, the one thing that you didn’t touch on that I would say about Vegas that I was it was really interesting was retailer optimism.
+Notwithstanding, it wasn’t a great quarter, it was through the roof.
+Their optimism was through the roof, like people who are selling things in physical real estate, their optimism, whether it’s a healthcare service or a sharp, their optimism is through the roof.

 Well said, definitely agree.
 Yeah, so the same thing, Mr. Allen, everyone, everyone, not every sector.
 It was really something.

 Okay.
 Listen, I really appreciate you coming on.
 Give a lot of good insights.
 I got three fun questions.
-Were you ready?
+Are you ready?
 Yes, sir.
 All right.
 Question one.
-What extinct retailer Do you wish would come back from the dead
+What extinct retailer do you wish would come back from the dead?

-radio shop for a guy who can’t put anything together that’s the one you want.
-You want you want to go and get like parts to build something
+RadioShack for a guy who can’t put anything together, that’s the one you want.
+You want you want to go and get like parts to build something.

-I need.
-I needed a three thing adapter for to get on this call today and around stores this morning, picking up my screens up so I’m ready for you today.
+I need, I needed a three thing adapter for, to get on this call today, and I was around stores this morning, picking my screens up so I’m ready for you today.

 I go to stores all the time.
 I’m the wrong guy for that question.
 I protect almost my own interests.
 My wife makes fun of me every day.
-She has two three boxes coming and the next morning I bring most of it back to return.
-But I I just before the summer went on a shopping spree this shirt I’m wearing is from Bloomingdale’s.
+She has two, three boxes coming and the next morning I bring most of it back to return.
+But I just, before the summer I went on a shopping spree, this shirt I’m wearing is from Bloomingdale’s.
 I bought this towards the middle of June.
 I did a little spree before before going on vacation.

 Yeah.
-So bring my mother in law that’s the answer to a big trip.
+So I bring my mother in law, that’s the answer, to a big trip.
 That’s how I saw all the issues that you’re talking about.

 Noted.
 Noted noted.

 Last question, Gavin.
-If you and I went shopping at Target and I lost you what I owe when I find you in
+If you and I went shopping at Target and I lost you, what aisle would I find you in?

-snacks, snacks I’m a big it’s a pet I call it I have a salt tooth not a sweet tooth.
-Yeah, I
+Snacks, snacks I’m a big, it’s a pet, I call it I have a salt tooth, not a sweet tooth.
+Yeah, I am a salty guy.

-I still eat Doritos Cheetos cheddar popcorn almost every single day.
-That guy like I fight with whenever I get my kids have a birthday on like a Sunday or something.
-I’m like, I’m like fighting with my hands and candy Bong.
-I have a real salt tooth I love addicted like to chips almost every single day.
-I eat a full bag of something well
+I still eat Doritos, Cheetos, cheddar popcorn almost every single day.
+That guy I fight with whenever I get my kids have a birthday on like a Sunday or something.
+I’m like, I’m like fighting with my hands and candy.
+I have a real salt tooth, I’m addicted to chips almost every single day.
+I eat a full bag of something.

-i The ones you you mentioned are pretty solid for me but I the salt world has come a long way there’s all these like cool brands and custom new chips like every time I go to a store I feel like like what is that brand new chips like kettle this and this new flavor?
+The ones you mentioned are pretty solid for me, but the salt world has come a long way, there’s all these like cool brands and custom new chips, every time I go to a store I feel like, what is that brand new chips, kettle this and this new flavor?
 Are you trying all those?
-No, no, no,

-like change. tries the beachy bring some chips.
-Shopping it’s what this is there.
-I try it but I still love the oldies.
-They’re they’re the goodies for a reason.
+No, no, no, like, change.
+Tries the beachy, bring some chips.
+Shopping is what is there.
+I try it, but I still love the oldies.
+They’re the goodies for a reason.
 You know, I know they’re not as well for you.
 Thank God I’m blessed.
 It doesn’t really negatively affect my body too much.
-I’m processed food is fine.
+I’m, processed food is fine.
 It is what it is with me.
 I’m all good with it.

 This has been great.

-Thank you for listening to retail retold.
-If you want to share a story about a retail real estate deal that you were a part of on our show.
-Please reach out to us at retail retold at DLC mgmt.com This show highlights the stories behind the deals from all perspectives.
-So it doesn’t matter if you are a retailer, broker, entrepreneur, architect or an attorney.
-Also, don’t forget to subscribe to retail retold so you don’t miss out on next Thursday’s episode
+Thank you for listening to Retail Retold.
+If you want to share a story about a retail real estate deal that you were a part of on our show, please reach out to us at firstname.lastname@example.org This show highlights the stories behind the deals from all perspectives.
+So it doesn’t matter if you are a retailer, broker, entrepreneur, architect or an attorney Also don’t forget to subscribe to Retail Retold so you don’t miss out on next Thursday’s episode.